oceanbase/ob-operator/README.md

 ## Supported OceanBase Versions

 ob-operator supports OceanBase v4.x versions.
-The validated versions include 4.1.x, 4.2.x and 4.3.x.
-It will continue to support new versions of the OceanBase community edition.
+Some features may require a specific OceanBase version.
+Please consult the documentation for details.

 OceanBase v3.x versions are currently not supported by ob-operator.